searls/emacs.d/README.md

 1. First start by cloning this repo to you local machine.

-`$ git clone git@github.com:bostonaholic/emacs.d.git`
+`$ git clone git@github.com:searls/emacs.d.git`

 2. Symlink the repo into your home directory `$ ln -s /path/to/repo ~/.emacs.d`

 3. Enable the option key to be `meta`.

-For Terminal.app, starting from Snow Leopard: Go to Preferences > Settings > Keyboard > Use option as meta key.
+(For Terminal.app, starting from Snow Leopard: Go to Preferences > Settings > Keyboard > Use option as meta key.)

 ## External Packages